Our digital product

 Variable rate spraying demonstration

-We held a variable rate spraying demonstration in Tokod.
+We held a variable rate spraying demonstration in Tokod, Hungary.

 The video clearly shows the section control, the dose changes, and the operation of the system.